codekushi/Flack-Chat/README.md

 # Flack-Chat
-A Book Review app written flask using GoodReads API
+A Book Review app written using FLASK and GoodReads API as a project for CS50's WEB PROGRAMMING USING PYTHON AND JAVASCRIPT